Guide to Faculty Expertise

 degraff@mit.edu

-Syntax, semantics, Creole languages, role of language in early education and nation building
+Syntax, semantics, Creole languages, language change, language and education

 Kai von Fintel